MicrosoftDocs/learn/learn-pr/azure/migrate-linux-postgres/includes/2-deploy-linux-postgresql-infrastructure.md

 - [RBAC](/azure/role-based-access-control/overview), including roles to access the database as an administrator, and more restrictive roles for the application itself
 - A virtual network for both the VM and the database

-Because this example is a dev/test workload, and we're looking to keep things both cost-effective and performant, we chose the following configuration for you:
+Because this example is a dev/test workload, and we want to keep things both cost-effective and performant, we chose the following configuration for you:

 - The VM is a Standard D2s_v4 (two vCPUs, 8 GB of memory).
-It has Azure Premium SSD with 3,200 maximum input/output operations per second (IOPS) and 128 GB of storage.
+It has Azure Premium SSD with 3,200 maximum I/O operations per second (IOPS) and 128 GB of storage.
 It has an attached P10 128-GB Premium SSD disk with 500 IOPS for the OS disk.
 You can upgrade the OS disk to match the VM's IOPS as required.

 - The database is a General Purpose D2ds_v4 (two vCores, 8 GB of RAM) with 3,200 maximum IOPS.
 It has a P10 128-GB Premium SSD disk with 500 IOPS.
 You can upgrade this disk to match the compute IOPS as required.

-At the completion of the module, you delete these resources to save cost.
-However, you can also turn off the VM and database when they're not in use to save compute cost and pay for only the storage that you use.
+At the completion of the module, you delete these resources to save costs.
+However, you can also turn off the VM and database when they're not in use to save compute costs and pay for only the storage that you use.
 You can also scale up this workload as needed.

 The Bicep template in this module utilizes [Azure Verified Modules (AVM)](https://azure.github.io/Azure-Verified-Modules/).
 AVM is an initiative to standardize infrastructure-as-code modules.
 Microsoft maintains these modules, and they encapsulate many best practices for deploying resources in Azure.